tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

   (So for a continued line, one might put a "0" in that column for the first card, a "1" for the second card, and so on.)

-* Positions 7-72 are used for the actual program code.
+* Positions 7 - 72 are used for the actual program code.

   In our example card, this is ``Z(1) = Y + W(1)``

-* Positions 73-80 are ignored by the compiler, but would typically be used as a sequence number.
-This is useful for indicating the order of the cards (we actually had this as an exercise at University - we were given a small deck of FORTRAN punched cards, without sequence numbers, and told that "they had been dropped" and we had to put them back into order.)
+* Positions 73 - 80 are ignored by the compiler, but would typically be used as a sequence number.
+This is useful for indicating the order of the cards (we actually had this as an exercise at University - we were given a deck of FORTRAN punched cards, without sequence numbers, and told that "they had been dropped" and we had to put them back into order.)

   In our example card, this is ``7961039``.
 Presumably this is not *just* a card count, as that would be a very long program.

-On a punched card, columns 1 - 6 could be left unpunched if unused, but when typing FORTRAN code into a text editor, actual spaces would be used (use of tabs is beyond the scope of this article).
+On a punched card, columns 1 - 6 could be left unpunched if there was no statement number, but when typing FORTRAN code into a text editor, actual spaces would be used (use of tabs is beyond the scope of this article).

 Here is that earlier example with `•` characters replacing leading spaces::